ilovedogs3003/ilovedogs3003.github.io/_projects/8_project.md

             <li>Income16: Categorical, perceived income in comparison to the average when the respondent was 16</li>
         </ul>
 </p>
 <p>The linked Jupyter Notebook provides a more detailed overview of the data cleaning and handling methods.
-One particular component that's a bit nebulous is how ```reg_broad_simp``` is defined and used, as that's just my personal file of customized functions.</p>
+One particular component that is a bit nebulous is how ```reg_broad_simp``` is defined and used, as that is just my personal file of customized functions.</p>
 <details>
   <summary>You can click here to see how the <code>reg_broad_simp</code> function operates</summary>
   <pre><code>